f5devcentral/f5-agility-labs-cert/docs/class4/module4/lab2.rst

-Upgrading a BIG-IP Device Service Clusters (DSC)
+Upgrading BIG-IP Device Service Clusters (DSC)
 ================================================

 This lab is based on the instructions provided in the YouTube video provided by F5 `Updating BIG-IP HA systems with a point release <https://www.youtube.com/watch?v=wcaBq-_zjbs>`_.